Closed Captioning YouTube videos with CaptionSync is easy. This tutorial describes how to set up CaptionSync's integration with YouTube.

 NOTE: This integration depends on a API quota allocated to us by Google.
 During periods of high demand for this integration, we may not be able to identify your video as belonging to the YouTube user your CaptionSync account is integrated with, and/or we may not be able to post the caption file back into the respective YouTube account.

 - Log into your CaptionSync account, click Settings -> Account Features, and select Enable my account for YouTube integration from the Account Feature to Add drop-down menu.
 Finally, click Request Account Feature.
 You will receive an email updating you about the feature status.
 Note that if you can't see YouTube integration on the "Account Feature to Add" drop-down menu, then it's already enabled.

-Enabling the integration for a YouTube user:
+Configuring the integration for a YouTube user: